MicrosoftDocs/azure-devops-docs/docs/pipelines/release/deploy-using-approvals.md

 ## View the logs for approvals

-You typically need to validate and audit a release and the associated deployments after it has completed, or even during the deployment process.
+You typically need to validate and audit a release and the associated deployments after it has completed, or even during the deployment pipeline.
 This is useful when debugging a problematic deployment, or when checking when and by whom approvals were granted.
 The comprehensive logging capabilities provide this information.